Quick overview of what we’ll cover in this blog post:

 The Story TODAY

-By injecting aging mice with drugs designed to kill senescent cells (known as senolytics), LeBrasseur has observed a clear and noticeable improvement when compared to the control groups.
+LeBrasseur designed drugs to kill senescent cells (known as senolytics), observing a noticeable improvement compared to control groups.
 Mice treated with senolytics were more agile and alert than mice the same age who did not receive senolytics.
-Further, mice in the control group lost more hair, had worse eyesight, and much worse posture.
+Further, mice in the control group lost more hair, had worse eyesight, and developed much worse posture.

-Though human trials haven’t yet been initiated, LeBrasseur is still testing the effects of senescent cells on human tissue – specifically, human skin.
-His team grew two sets of human skin in petri dishes, one with 80% senescent cells, and one with 20%.
-As you might expect, the former presented closer to an 80-year-old’s skin, while the latter functioned more like that of a 20-year-old.
+Though human trials haven’t started, LeBrasseur is still testing the effects of senescent cells on human tissue—specifically, human skin.
+His team grew two sets of human skin in petri dishes: one with 80% senescent cells, and one with 20%.
+The former presented closer to an 80-year-old’s skin, while the latter functioned more like that of a 20-year-old.

 To Lebrasseur, the results were not just a clear success, but also a clear indication of the future of longevity treatments.
 With senolytics, we may be able to redefine what it means to grow old by delaying the onset of disease so we can live our healthiest and fullest to the very end.